-Data as shown above are derived using guidelines as presented in in the previous Chapter.
+Data as shown above are derived using guidelines as presented in the previous Chapter.
 It is assumed that soils (clay) and climate are similar for the three land covers.
 Differences are:

-- Irrigated is practiced on quite flat land (slope 2 degrees), irrigation is quite sensitive to erosion (C\USLE) and conservation practice is low (P\USLE). - Forest area is located on reasonable flat land (slope of 5 degrees), it is a well covered forest (C\USLE) and conservation practice is low (P\USLE). - Grass is on undulating land (slope of 10 degrees), reasonable coverage (C\USLE) and conservation practice is low (P\USLE).
+- Irrigated areas are located on flat land (slope 2 degrees), sensitive to erosion (C_USLE) and conservation practice is low (P_USLE). - Forest areas are located on reasonable flat land (slope of 5 degrees), have high vegetation coverage (C_USLE) and conservation practice is low (P_USLE). - Grass areas are located on undulating land (slope of 10 degrees), reasonably covered (C_USLE) and conservation practices are low (P_USLE).